schinken/ingress-screenshot/README.md

  ./run.sh

 After a couple of minutes/seconds your first screenshot should appear in your current directory.
+It is possible to place a timestamp on every picture.
+To do this use the option -t
+    ./run.sh -t

 ## Creating a Video